SOC 2 Compliance Checklist: 8 Essential Steps for B2B SaaS in 2026

 For Important Vendors:

-• Security questionnaire completion (CAIQ or custom)
+• Security questionnaire completion (CAIQ or custom questionnaire)

 • Compliance certification status (SOC 2, ISO, FedRAMP)